 RSAP only retains personal information for as long as is necessary for the purposes outlined above.
 RSAP has appropriate safeguards in place to protect personal information, and when the information is no longer needed it is destroyed.
-Personal information is kept as accurate as possible and participant workers can assist RSAP by providing the third party case administration with updated information when necessary.
-Information can be updated by contacting third party case administration.
+Personal information is kept as accurate as possible and participant workers can assist RSAP by providing the TPCA with updated information when necessary.
+Information can be updated by contacting TPCA.